-- a.
-Maintenance programs shall be identified to detect imminent or conditional failures such as thresholds for CPU and memory, interface utilisation and errors, temperature, power supply current and voltage. - b.
-Maintenance programs shall be identified for all assets to ensure that the hardware, firmware, software, physical and logical configuration is as designed throughout the life of the asset. - c.
-All message logs with a severity level between 0 and 4 inclusive as defined in IETF RFC 5424 shall be logged to syslog. - d.
-All message logs with a severity level between 0 and 2 inclusive as defined in IETF RFC 5424 shall be regarded as failures requiring immediate corrective action. - e.
-All message logs with a severity level of 3 or 4 as defined in IETF RFC 5424 shall be regarded as conditional failures requiring priority preventative action.
+- Maintenance programs shall be identified to detect imminent or conditional failures such as thresholds for CPU and memory, interface utilisation and errors, temperature, power supply current and voltage. - ii.
+Maintenance programs shall be identified for all assets to ensure that the hardware, firmware, software, physical and logical configuration is as designed throughout the life of the asset. - iii.
+All message logs with a severity level between 0 and 4 inclusive as defined in IETF RFC 5424 shall be logged to syslog. - iv.
+All message logs with a severity level between 0 and 2 inclusive as defined in IETF RFC 5424 shall be regarded as failures requiring immediate corrective action. - v.
+All message logs with a severity level of 3 or 4 as defined in IETF RFC 5424 shall be regarded as conditional failures requiring priority preventative action. - vi.
+Preventive and maintenance shall be carried out quartely. - vii.
+Corrective Maitenance shall be done on need basis.